 A very shallow claim to “perennial philosophy” occurred at the Findhorn Foundation in the 1990s.
 The claimant Alex Walker was an influential figure in this “new spirituality” organisation.
 The context was very glib.
 “The perennial philosophy as the mystical centre of religious thought is the theory which you will work with while you live in this community” (Alex Walker, ed., The Kingdom Within, 1994, p.
 36, and cited in Shepherd, Minds and Sociocultures Vol. One, 1995, p.
 923).

-At that time I was living in Forres, almost next door to the Findhorn Foundation, and made a point of checking out this situation.
+At that time I was living in Forres, almost next door to the Findhorn Foundation, and made a point of checking out this situation via close informants.
 The “theory” was so nebulous that it did not actually form part of the curriculum, which instead comprised new age “workshops” and alternative therapy, all for a high price.
-Official intervention had recommended suspension of Grof Transpersonal Training Inc. at this venue in 1993, due to the acute setbacks encountered by some clients, a matter which had alarmed Edinburgh University Pathology Dept. Alex Walker was one of those who credited the claim of Stanislav Grof that Holotropic Breathwork had a pedigree in antique shamanism.
-Grof sometimes made glib references to “perennial philosophy,” and these caused further confusions.
+Official intervention had recommended suspension of Grof Transpersonal Training Inc. at this venue in 1993, because of acute setbacks encountered by some clients, a matter which had alarmed Edinburgh University Pathology Department.
+Alex Walker was one of those who credited the claim of Stanislav Grof that Holotropic Breathwork had a pedigree in antique shamanism.
+Grof sometimes made glib references to “perennial philosophy,” causing further confusions.

 There was no scholarship whatever in evidence at the Findhorn Foundation.
 Walker was an in-house financial consultant who advocated privatisation of community assets on the lines of the contemporary capitalist model.
 His community suppressed and castigated dissidents while covering up an emerging debt which they vainly tried to offset by such means as privatisation (see article 10 and 13.5 on this site).
 The inmates only knew of the “perennial philosophy” in a very derivative manner, mainly via the books of Ken Wilber, which were available in the community bookshop.
 Although Wilber cannot be blamed for the peculiarities of this “new spirituality” community during the 1990s and after, he did patronise the confusions by participating (via phone link) in a celebrity event with Andrew Cohen during 2009.
 See also Wilber in Dispute.

-On the Findhorn Foundation, see further Letter of Complaint to David Lorimer and New World Values Contested.
-See also Pseudomysticism and Cults.
+On the Findhorn Foundation, see Letter of Complaint to David Lorimer and Findhorn Foundation Discrepancies.

 14.8 Ken Wilber Integralism and the Critical Reaction

 The books of Ken Wilber have received enthusiastic elevation from his supporters.
-It is more difficult for critics to rate the gestures in his early works towards alternative therapy and the Human Potential Movement.
-His Up from Eden (1981) was no doubt unusual as a version of human evolution, but the neo-Hegelian accents and other features have aroused disagreement (see my Minds and Sociocultures Vol. One, 1995, pp. 101-127).
+Critics do not rate the gestures in his early works towards alternative therapy and the Human Potential Movement.
+His Up from Eden (1981) gained partisan praise as a version of human evolution.
+The neo-Hegelian accents, and other features of Up from Eden theory, have aroused strong disagreement (see my Minds and Sociocultures Vol. One, 1995, pp. 101-127).

-The orientation of Ken Wilber in transpersonal psychology has also afforded objections.
-Nevertheless, his vocabulary progressed to integralism by the time of Integral Psychology (2000).
+The orientation of Ken Wilber in transpersonal psychology has afforded objections.
+His vocabulary identified with "integralism" by the time of Integral Psychology (2000).
 That presentation was attended by the distinctive Wilberian terminology which has both attracted and repelled.
 Terms like the Great Nest of Being, the Kosmos, and the Integral Embrace are here in evidence; the dominating theory is that of Four Quadrants.
-Wilber tends to explain everything by such means and concepts, and he has been inclined to assert the completeness of his theories.
-His numerous books have given him a monolithic status in alternative metaphysics, and his followers have seldom queried his doctrines until recent years.
-Although one may credit Ken Wilber’s industry in creating a worldview which attempts to explain so many factors, the “Everything” theory does not convince his critics, of whom there are now different categories.
+Wilber tends to explain everything by such means and concepts, being inclined to assert the completeness of his theories.
+His numerous books gave him a monolithic status in alternative metaphysics.
+Although one may credit Ken Wilber’s industry in creating a worldview which attempts to explain so many factors, the “Everything” model does not convince his critics, of whom there are now different categories.

-Another non-specialist has since caught up with some discrepancies.
-The Wilber critic Jeff Meyerhoff invokes poststructuralist thinking in evaluating Nagarjuna.
+The Wilber critic Jeff Meyerhoff has invoked poststructuralist thinking to evaluate Nagarjuna.
 He emphasises Wilber’s exegetical problem in relation to Nagarjuna’s association with nihilism and relativism, and also argues strongly against many other aspects of Wilber theory.
 See Meyerhoff, Bald Ambition: A Critique of Ken Wilber’s Theory of Everything (2010), also available as an online book at integralworld.net.
 A basic contention of the Meyerhoff critique is that Wilber generalises about subjects which are in basic debate amongst academic experts, subjects which Wilber incorporates into an ambitious metaphysical theory of Everything.

-A significant turnabout is associated with Frank Visser, who authored the definitive guide to the life and work of the debated integralist (Ken Wilber: Thought as Passion, 2003).
-Visser is not American but Dutch, and is located in Amsterdam.
+A significant turnabout is associated with Frank Visser, who authored a detailed partisan guide to the life and work of the debated integralist (Ken Wilber: Thought as Passion, 2003).
+Visser is not American but Dutch, being located in Amsterdam.
 His subsequent commentaries attest a critical angle on Wilber, converging with the disillusionment of American partisans.
 Visser is webmaster of the prominent Wilber discussion site at integralworld.net.
 He proved resistant to the new Wilber opus Integral Spirituality (2006).
-Visser observes that “it takes Wilber 178 pages to get to the topic of religion proper (in a book the main text of which is little over 200 pages).”
+Visser observes: “It takes Wilber 178 pages to get to the topic of religion proper (in a book the main text of which is little over 200 pages).”
 Refer to Visser, “Simply Too Much,” October 16th 2006, at Wilber Watch.
 The same blog assesses Wilber’s subsequent book The Integral Vision (2007), which Visser describes as “a rehash of material from Integral Spirituality” plus “a lot of flashy techno-erotic illustrations, and a couple of ‘1-minute exercises’ included in Integral Life Practice.”
 See “Wilber Assessment vs. Advertising,” September 19th 2007.